Leafuke/MineBackup/README.md

 # MineBackup - Minecraft Archive Backup Program

-MineBackup is a user-friendly application designed to help you easily back up, restore, and export your game save files.
+MineBackup is a user-friendly application designed to help you easily back up, restore, and export your files.
 It works with almost any version of Minecraft!

+Well, you can actually use it to backup any folders in your computer :P

 ## 📸Features